Stanley Cup: Origins

 Lord Stanley never saw a Stanley Cup championship game, nor did he ever present the Cup.
 Although his term as Governor General ended in September 1893, he was forced to return to England on July 15.
-In April of that year, his older brother Edward Stanley, 15th Earl of Derby died, and Stanley succeeded him as the 16th Earl of Derby.
+In April of that year, his older brother Edward Stanley, 15th Earl of Derby died without issue, and Stanley succeeded him as the 16th Earl of Derby.

 Challenge Cup era

 During the challenge cup period, none of the leagues that played for the trophy had a formal playoff system to decide their respective champions; whichever team finished in first place after the regular season won the league title.
 However, in 1894, four teams out of the five-team AHAC tied for the championship with records of 5–3–0.
 The AHAC had no tie-breaking system.
 After extensive negotiations and Quebec's withdrawal from the championship competition, it was decided that a three-team tournament would take place in Montreal, with the Ottawa team receiving a bye to the final because they were the only road team.
 On March 17, in the first Stanley Cup playoff game, the Montreal Hockey Club (Montreal HC) defeated the Montreal Victorias, 3–2.
-Five days later, in the first Stanley Cup Finals game, Montreal HC beat the Ottawa Hockey Club 3–1.
+Five days later, in the first Stanley Cup Final game, Montreal HC beat the Ottawa Hockey Club 3–1.

 In 1895, Queen's University was the first official challenger for the Cup, although it was controversial.
 The Montreal Victorias had won the league title and thus the Stanley Cup, but the challenge match was between the previous year's champion, Montreal HC, and the university squad.
 The trustees decided that if the Montreal HC won the challenge match, the Victorias would become the Stanley Cup champions.
 The Montreal HC won the match 5–1 and their cross-town rivals were crowned the champions.
 The first successful challenge to the Cup came the next year by the Winnipeg Victorias, the champions of the Manitoba Hockey League.
 On February 14, 1896, the Winnipeg squad defeated the champions 2–0 and became the first team outside the AHAC to win the Cup.